io_uring from Userland

 }

-If a timeout was specified and we already looped once through the kernel and still have no CQE, return -ETIME — you waited long enough, the pizza is not coming in time.
+If a timeout was specified and we already looped once through the kernel and still have no CQE, we return -ETIME.
+We waited long enough… and the pizza is not coming in time.
+Then comes the actual syscall:

 ret = __sys_io_uring_enter2(ring->enter_ring_fd, data->submit,